AravindR7/AravindR7/README.md

 This as Aravind.
 I am a Data science professional with experience in predictive modeling, data processing, chatbots and data mining algorithms to solve challenging business problems.

 - 🔭 I’m currently working on ...
-Machine Learning/Deep Learning and Natural Language Processing.
+Machine Learning/Deep Learning and Natural Language Processing, Knowledge Graphs.
 - 📫 How to reach me: ... https://www.linkedin.com/in/aravind-cr-a10008182/
 - 👯 I’m looking to collaborate on ...
-Data Science projects
+Data Science projects(NLP, CV, ML/DL, Knowledge Graphs)